microsoft/winget-cli/doc/specs/#476 - Pinned packages.md

 ## UI/UX Design

+Several commands will need to be added to support pinning packages.
+Where applicable, equivalent names (or new arguments) for PowerShell cmdlets will also be given.

 The main interface for the pinning feature will be a new command, `winget pin`, with a couple of options:

 ```
 winget pin
+PowerShell: Get-WinGetPinnedPackage
 ```

 Running `winget pin` with no arguments will show a table of currently pinned packages: